IDP vs OCR: Why OCR Alone Leaves You Stuck with Raw Text

 OCR (Optical Character Recognition) is technology that scans document images and converts printed or handwritten text into machine-readable characters.

-Since the 1970s OCR has been in use, and it's one of the oldest document processing technologies still in use.
-The concept behind it is a simple one: point a scanner at a page and OCR will detect the letters and numbers, turning an image of a document into text you could edit or search.
+OCR has been around since the 1970s, making it one of the oldest document processing technologies still in use.
+The concept is straightforward: point a scanner at a page, and OCR detects letters and numbers, converting a document image into editable, searchable text.
 That's it.
-No interpretation, no understanding, no context, no intelligence.
-Just simple text extraction.
+No interpretation, no understanding, no context.
+Just text extraction.

 How OCR Works